jum/caddy-docker-proxy-redis/README.md

 I used to use the gcplogs log driver built into docker, but I am really switching all my projects to structured json based logging and was looking for ways to directly feed that into google cloud logging.
-The docker gpclogs driver does not do this, but I found the project [ngcplogs](https://github.com/nanoandrew4/ngcplogs) that modified the gcplogs driver to extract the structured log info.
+The docker gpclogs driver does not do this (it forwards the JSON as one big log line), but I found the project [ngcplogs](https://github.com/nanoandrew4/ngcplogs) that modified the gcplogs driver to extract the structured log info.

-This driver is a docker plgin and is installed like this:
+This driver is a docker plgin and is installed like this (for an ARM based host):

 ````
 docker plugin install nanoandrew4/ngcplogs:linux-arm64-v1.3.0